opnuub/iac-riscv-cw-24/Michael.md

 	•	mem[{addr_i[11:2], 2'b01}]: Third byte.
 	•	mem[{addr_i[11:2], 2'b00}]: Least significant byte (LSB).
  ```
-To verify this works and Cole could use it in the later stage when integration, I also unit Tested it with test functions of: Sequential Read, Unaligned Read and Boundary Conditions.
+- To verify this works and my groupmate could use it in the later stage when integration, I also made unit testbench with it with test functions of:
+  - Sequential Read
+  - Unaligned Read
+  - Boundary Conditions
+- InstructionMemory Testbench
 ![alt text](Cache/images/BenchImem.jpg)

 ### 1.3 Testing and Validation

-To ensure the correctness and reliability of my designs, I meticulously wrote unit test benches for some component.
-These test benches simulated various scenarios and edge cases, allowing me to identify and rectify any issues in the design.
-The process of testing and validation was iterative, with each iteration bringing me closer to a fully functional and efficient CPU.
+To ensure the correctness and reliability of the designs, I meticulously wrote unit test benches for most of the majority component in the design.
+These test benches simulated various scenarios and edge cases, allowing me to identify and rectify any issues before integrate it in the design.
+The process of testing and validation was iterative, with each iteration bringing us closer to a fully functional and efficient CPU.

-Register File Test:
+- Register File Test:
 ![alt text](Cache/images/BenchReg.jpg)
-Branch Test
+- Branch Test
 ![alt text](Cache/images/BenchBranch.jpg)
-Data Memory Test
+- Data Memory Test
 ![alt text](Cache/images/BenchDmem.jpg)
-PC Unit Test
+- PC Unit Test
 ![alt text](Cache/images/BenchPC.jpg)
-ALU Test
+- ALU Test
 ![alt text](Cache/images/BenchALU.jpg)

 Evidence in this folder Under the Branch PC&Instmem: [Link]